Castor Oil for Frizzy Hair is an excellent, natural remedy to tame and smooth frizzy, out-of-control hair and making it easier to manage.

 Castor Oil for Frizzy Hair

 The scientific makeup of castor oil primes it to be an excellent product in preventing and treating certain scalp and hair conditions.
-Being that castor oil is an antibacterial as well as an antifungal, it fights against scalp infections, dandruff, and follicultis.
+As castor oil is an antibacterial as well as an antifungal, it fights against scalp infections, dandruff, and folliculitis.
+All in all, it is an effective castor oil natural frizzy hair treatment.

 Castor oil’s unusually high ratio of ricinoleic acid also increases circulation to the scalp, which in turn improves hair growth.
 Ricinoleic acid also reportedly helps balance the pH of the scalp, which can help replenish natural oils and provide damage control for chemical hair products and processing.